Melissa Lawley

-Melissa Lawley (born 28 April 1994) is an English football midfielder who plays for Barclays WSL club Liverpool.
+Melissa Lawley (born 28 April 1994) is an English professional footballer who plays as a midfielder for FA Women's National League side Burnley FC on loan from Women's Super League club Everton.

-She has previously played for Bristol Academy, Birmingham City and Manchester City.
+She has previously played for Bristol Academy, Birmingham City, Manchester City and Liverpool.
 Lawley has represented England at the under-17, under-19, under-20, under-23 and senior levels.

 Club career

 Lawley made her senior debut for Arsenal in their 6–0 Champions League win against FK Bobruichanka on 5 October 2011.

 Lawley signed for Birmingham City in 2013 from Bristol Academy.
 In January 2016, Lawley signed a new contract with Birmingham.
 In December 2016, she signed for Manchester City.

 On 15 June 2019, Liverpool announced they had signed Lawley ahead of the 2019–20 season.

+In the 2023–24 home game against Tottenham Hotspur, Lawley provided the assist for Marie Höbinger, equalizing 1–1 in the 91st minute.

+After departing Liverpool at the end of her contract, Lawley signed for Everton on 25 July 2024.

+On 24 July 2025, Burnley F.C. announced that Lawley would be joining them on loan from Everton for the 2025-26 season, which saw Lawley join back up with former Liverpool manager Matt Beard.

+International career

+Lawley was allotted 199 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England’s inaugural international.